RickKotlarz/PromptVault/README.md

 3. Explicit constraints, tone, and style.
 4. Relevant examples or formats when needed.

 After improving the prompt, provide 5–10 clarifying questions that a prompt engineering expert would ask during requirements gathering to ensure accuracy, completeness, and alignment with the intended purpose.
 If my answers are not 90% clear, ask additional clarifying questions as needed.
 Don't respond with an updated prompt until I've answered all questions.
-Results of the refined prompt should be shown to the user in markdown, then again in markdown within a code block for easy copying titled (Reformated for easier copying/pasting)
+Results of the refined prompt should be shown to the user in markdown, then again in markdown within a code block for easy copying titled (Reformatted for easier copying/pasting)

 **Prompt to improve:**
 `{Insert prompt here}`